swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 3.4.
 Create consent
 ***********************

 The LDM needs to make sure that each newly listed patient is appropriately informed about the goals of the STCS and that each listed patient in Switzerland receives an invitation letter to join the STCS, an informed consent form, and the pre-transplant PSQ.

 The Local Transplant Coordinator (LTC) has to inform the LDM within 7 days if a new patient is added to the transplant waiting list.

 3.4.1.
 Consent management
 ==================================

 The consent status for a STCS patient needs to be provided.
-Depending on the age of the patient, the patient might need to re-consent.
+Depending on the age of the patient, the patient might need to **re-consent**.

 A re-consent might need to happen due to a variety of situations, such as: patient is under 18 at the time of the transplantation, patient was not able to give consent at the time of transplantion, etc.